edstagdh/UPLOAD_IMGBB_NOAPI/README.md

 # UPLOAD_IMGBB_NOAPI

-A Python script that automates the process of uploading images to [IMGBB](https://imgbb.com/) using Selenium, eliminating the need to use their API
+A Python script that automates the process of uploading images to [IMGBB](https://imgbb.com/) using Selenium, eliminating the need to use their API.
 <br>
 It is recommended to use on less than 10 files per run.